Shepseskare: Pyramid

 An unfinished pyramid located in north Abusir, between the sun temple of Userkaf and the Pyramid of Sahure, is believed to belong to Shepseskare.
-The structure was discovered in 1980 by a Czechoslovakian archaeological team led by Miroslav Verner and seems to have been abandoned after no more than a few weeks or months of work.
+The structure was discovered in 1980 by a Czechoslovak archaeological team led by Miroslav Verner and seems to have been abandoned after no more than a few weeks or months of work.
 A square area of roughly 100 m2 was leveled and the digging of a T-shaped ditch was just started in its center.
 This ditch was to be left open during the pyramid construction to allow for simultaneous works on the pyramid filling and its substructures.
 This construction technique is common to all pyramids of the Fifth Dynasty and can directly be seen in the case of the Pyramid of Neferefre, which was also left unfinished.
 This technique as well as the location of the unfinished pyramid in the royal necropolis of the Fifth Dynasty indicates that it belonged in all likeliness to Shepseskare, the pyramids of the other kings of the dynasty being already known.
 If finished according to the established pattern, the pyramid would have reached 73 m high, similar to the Pyramid of Neferirkare.

 Analyzing the fragments of clay seals bearing Shepeseskare's name, the Swiss Egyptologist Peter Kaplony has proposed that the ancient name of Shepseskare's pyramid could be reconstructed as Rsj-Špss-k3-Rˁ, reading "Resj-Shespeskare" and meaning "The awakening of Shepseskare".
 Verner rejects this hypothesis, and he contests the reading of certain signs and their interpretation as the name of a pyramid.